 How do you recover from a much-delayed Hawaii vacation while keeping that vacation feeling going?
 Our top suggestions below are followed with many ideas added by visitors.

 Numerous studies have been published that seek to evaluate the effects of vacation on health and well-being including this one from the Journal of Occupational Health.
 Virtually all have found that vacation has a positive impact in a number of areas.
-This study points out, however, that the effects can be (painfully) short-lasting, as well as that more research in the area is needed.
+This study points out, however, that the effects can be (painfully) short-lasting, as well as more research in the area is needed.

 Another survey sponsored by Kellogg’s studied 500 American women age 45 and older who just returned from vacation.
 We’re not sure where the men were in the study.
 While the results indicated that more fiber and Kellogg’s products could help, we thought the results were interesting:

-- 71 percent of women 45 and older said they have felt tired, bloated or heavy post-vacation;
+- 71 percent of women 45 and older said they have felt tired, bloated, or heavy post-vacation;

 - 56 percent agreed they don’t always feel rejuvenated after the break; and